2019 LFA season

-The 2019 LFA season was the fourth season of the Liga de Fútbol Americano Profesional, the top American football league in Mexico.
+The 2019 LFA season was the fourth season of the Liga de Fútbol Americano Profesional (LFA), the top American football league in Mexico.
 The regular season began on February 22 and concluded on April 14.
 The playoffs commenced on April 26 and concluded on May 12 with the Condors defeating the Raptors to win the Tazón México IV.

 Preseason events

 Expansion and stadium changes

 Two new teams joined the league for the 2019 season: Artilleros Puebla, based in Puebla, and Osos Toluca, based in Toluca, State of Mexico.
 This expansion raises the number of teams in the league to eight.

 During the first LFA season, the Estadio Jesús Martínez "Palillo" hosted all the league's teams.
 Nevertheless, 2019 will be the first season in which none of the teams would play there, due to the fact that the stadium is now working as shelter for Central American migrants.